The Hughleys: Episodes

-Series finale
+The show spent two seasons on ABC, and it followed Home Improvement during its first season.
+The series was canceled when ABC decided to revamp its TGIF lineup.
+UPN picked up the show in the fall of 2000 and it aired in the Monday night lineup along with Moesha, The Parkers, and Girlfriends.
+While The Parkers and Girlfriends had improved ratings, The Hughleys did not over the next two years and aired its series finale after its fourth season.

-The Hughleys ended with a two-part series finale entitled "It's a Girl!" (aired on May 13 and May 20, 2002).
+The Hughleys ended with the two-part series finale "It's a Girl!" (aired May 13 and May 20, 2002).
 In this episode, Darryl Hughley's niece, Carly (guest star Kelly Rowland) is preparing for college (the college was unknown), with peace, tranquility and no expectation of her relatives coming to annoy her (implying the entire Hughleys clan).
 Carly then receives an unexpected visit from her cousins Sydney and Michael.
 Darryl and Milsap go to their twentieth high school reunion and Milsap learns that his "old" girlfriend, Shandra, has a child, and he is the father.

 Ratings

 Syndication

 Reruns of The Hughleys started airing in syndication in mid-September 2002 to 2003, such as WWOR-TV who reran the show at 6:30pm weeknights, replacing reruns of Sister, Sister from 2002–03.
-The series aired on FXX from 2013–2014 in a widescreen form.
+The series aired on FXX from 2013–2017 in a widescreen form.

-Since January 5, 2015, Bounce TV began airing reruns currently on weekdays mornings at 8am and 8:30am eastern.
-Since August 2017 Aspire currently airs reruns weekdays at 12:00pm and 2:00pm eastern.
+On January 5, 2015, Bounce TV began airing reruns until it was removed in 2021.
+In August 2017, Aspire aired reruns until it was removed in 2022.

+The series began streaming on Netflix and Hulu in September 2024.